Interesting Facts about Bhaja Caves

 A group of 14 stupas of the Bhaja Caves, five inside and nine outside an irregular excavation is the breathtaking landscape of this place.
 These stupas are the creations of the monks, who lived in the caves and died at Bhaja and display an inscription with the names of three monks, Ampinika, Dhammagiri, and Sanghdina.
 The stupas mainly display the names of the monks and their respective titles.
 The stupas have been carefully and elaborately carved such that two of them have a relic box on their upper side.
 Names of monks have been titled with Theras.

-- As mentioned earlier, the Bhaja Caves is comprised of a number of caves.
+- As mentioned earlier, the Bhaja Caves are comprised of a number of caves.

 - One of them is an irregular vihara, about 14 feet square, having two rooms on each side and three on the rear part.
 The chaitya is decorated with ornaments all over the doors.

-- Rail pattern ornament, broken animal figures, the verandah is on the frontal side looks similar to the Pandavleni Caves.
+- Rail pattern ornament, broken animal figures, and the verandah on the frontal side look similar to the Pandavleni Caves.

-- Rail pattern is noticeable, a few cells at the back and a bolt door system are found at the back.
+- The rail pattern is noticeable, a few cells at the back, and a bolt door system is found at the back.